Ohio’s Cellphone-Use & Texting-While-Driving Laws

 • for emergency purposes

-• to reading, selecting, or entering a name to make or receive a call
+• to read, select, or enter a name to make or receive a call

 • to receive navigation or safety-related information (like weather or traffic alerts)